RARS-Reborn/rars-flat/README.md

 RARS -- RISC-V Assembler and Runtime Simulator
 ----------------------------------------------

+> This fork adds the modern [FlatLaf](https://www.formdev.com/flatlaf/) Look and Feel
+> customization to RARS.
+>
+> Future work required to make it look decent for real world use.

 RARS, the RISC-V Assembler, Simulator, and Runtime, will assemble and simulate the execution of RISC-V assembly language programs.
 Its primary goal is to be an effective development environment for people getting started with RISC-V.